News & Events / Life begins at 40 for Tony

 From living in a tent in the woods to being employed by the City Council as a Fitness Advisor, life really does begin at 40 for Tony!

 Tony who has been profoundly deaf since the age of seven, was referred to Nottingham Community Housing Association through the Deaf Society two years ago.
 His Support Worker Pete explains, “Through no fault of his own, Tony found himself living rough after being kicked out of his shared housing by his housemates.
 Pete worked alongside Tony to make sure he was receiving the right support and ended up getting sole tenancy of the property.
 “It meant I could see my daughter again”, says Tony.

-Although Tony is no stranger to a gym, having trained on and off throughout his life; the experience of homelessness made him feel defeated.
+Although Tony is no stranger to a gym, having trained on and off throughout his life; the experience of homelessness left him feeling defeated.

 “My dad was diagnosed with Cancer and I lost him in October.
-I’ve learnt how to talk about my feelings and share my own experiences with mental health and cancer with others – so I’ve also gained some counselling skills too!
+I’ve learnt how to talk about my feelings and share my own experiences of mental health disorders and cancer with others – so I’ve also gained some counselling skills too!

 “I trained to become an instructor a while ago but missed out on a qualification by a couple of points.
-When the Instructability course was mentioned to me, it seemed like another chance and meant I could turn my grief into drive.
+When the Instructability course was mentioned to me, it seemed like another chance and meant I could transform my troubles from grief into drive.

 Tony admits it was difficult to go back to a learning environment when he started training at Clifton Leisure Centre but found it helped his mental health and built his confidence.
 “Putting yourself in uncomfortable situations helps you to grow mentally, which is just as important as physical fitness.

 “I had a great tutor who waited for me to write up my notes and gave me visual handouts to help with the learning process so it was a bit of a blessing.

 “After I finished my training I had a three month placement as a volunteer but there was no guarantee of a job at the end of the 12 weeks, so I could have stopped, but I continued to volunteer.